Permitted Facility Inspections Food Services

 Confirm Redirect.
-Clicking on the link below will connect you to a site outside VDH.
+Clicking on the link above will connect you to a site outside VDH.
 Information about inspections is maintained by a third-party vender, HealthSpace Integrated Solutions.

 The Lord Fairfax Health District currently has approximately 159 annually permitted temporary food establishments.
 "Temporary food establishments" means a food establishment that operates for a period of no more than 14 consecutive days in conjunction with a single event of celebration, including carnivals, fairs, festivals, or similar events.
 An application must be submitted in order to issue a permit for a temporary event.

 Temporary Event Coordinator Application (Application to be submitted 30 calendar days before the date of the temporary event)